thezerobit/py_md_docs/db/files/01_intro.md

 quotes if a string contains only single quotes and vice versa when displaying the value of the string.

+You may see an error if you attempt to enter a string that does not include matching quote symbols

+    >>> "this string is unclosed
+    SyntaxError: EOL while scanning string literal
+    >>> "double quoted strings may not end with single quote'
+    SyntaxError: EOL while scanning string literal
+    >>> 'and vice versa"
+    SyntaxError: EOL while scanning string literal
+    >>> "This is correct"
+    'This is correct'
+    >>> 'so is this'
+    'so is this'

+**Exercise 2:** Enter the following text as a double quoted string and as a single quoted string: *She said, "Python's the best."*
+Record the output.

 Sequential execution
 --------------------